sfefilatyev/CarND-Semantic-Segmentation/README.md

 ## Introduction

-In this project, the goal of the perception system is to identify drivable space for the vehicle.
+In this project, the goal of the vehicle's perception system is to identify drivable space.
 To achieve this, the pixels of the road surface in images are labeled into two classes: road and non-road.
 The labeling is performed by using a Fully Convolutional Network (FCN), that is based on the solution described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).

 ## Fully Convolutional Network (FCN) Architecture

 The following figure shows architecture of the DNN for the fully convolutional network as shown in the original paper.
 ![](FCN_architecture.png)

-The FCN is based on encoder-decoder architure.
-The encoder part of the FCN represents a VGG-16 architecture for image classificaiton.
+The FCN is based on encoder-decoder architecture.
+The encoder part of the FCN is based on a VGG-16 classification network architecture.
 We obtained a pre-trained version of this network with fully-connected layers replaced by 1x1 convolution as input to this project.
 The proper implemention of the decoder part of the FCN architecture is the main task of this project.
-In order to impelement the encoder the following layers are used for skip connections:
+In order to impelement the encoder the following layers are used as a source for skip connections:

 - `layer 3`
 - `layer 4`